Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 But as you can see, they're attacking the police vans and they're having to flee.

-And here they're chanting, We Are the Netherlands.
+And here they're chanting, we are the Netherlands.

 I'm not sure if you can hear it, but we cannot.

-Ah, I can't hear it either.
+I can't hear it either.

-Samson has has unmuted this end.
+Samson has unmuted at this end.

-And uh I think there's one more here.
+And I think there's one more here where we can hear it.

-So this is hardly the sort of peaceful idyllic law-abiding stuff that we're used to seeing.
+So this is hardly the sort of peaceful, idyllic, law-abiding stuff that we're used to seeing.

-But it is a little bit surprising that this has happened because um to an outside observer, it seems to have come from nowhere.
+But it is a little bit surprising that this has happened because to an outside observer, it seems to have come from nowhere.

 You'd expect this from France.